christytan/ords-apex-dbcs/exacs-QA/SetupORDSandAPEXonDBCS.md

 ### STEP 1: Install Terraform

-- Since our Exadata Cloud Service is sitting in a private network we need to deploy a Developer client in a public network so that we can access our Exadata Cloud Service database.
-Please refer **lab 4** in this workshop for more information.
+- Since our Exadata Cloud Service is sitting in a private network, we need to deploy a Developer client in a public network so that we can access our Exadata Cloud Service database.
+Please refer to **lab 4** in this workshop for more information.

-- Then, we install Terraform and execute the terraform script from that Developer Client/bastion Host which has access to the Exadata Cloud Service database so that Terraform can access it.
+- Then we install Terraform and execute the terraform script from that Developer Client/bastion Host which has access to the Exadata Cloud Service database, so that Terraform can access it.

-- Once the developer client is provisioned, Login to the Developer Client using ssh.
+- Once the developer client is provisioned, Log in to the Developer Client using ssh.

 ```
 <copy> ssh -i private_ssh_key opc@public_ip</copy>